tayfunates/intuitive-physics/dataset/README.md

 | Exist  | Returns true if the input list is not empty  | ObjectSet, EventSet  | Bool  | ![GREEN] for ObjectSet ![BLUE] for EventSet |

 Other clevrer filters that are needed to be discussed.
-- ![RED]: FilterMoving: Selects all moving objects in the input frame or the entire video (when input frame is “null”)
 - ![RED]: FilterStationary: Selects all stationary objects in the input frame or the entire video (when input frame is “null”)
 - ![RED]: FilterIn: Selects all incoming events of the input objects